CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 <iframe width="280" height="155" srcdoc="https://www.youtube.com/embed/CMMwzl82dBI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Once you log in to SD Connect you access the default front-page: **Browser**.
+Once you log in to SD Connect you can access three main pages:

+* the default **Browser** page, where are listed the buckets (or main folders) in which your encrypted files are stored;
+* the **Shared** page, where you can managed shared buckets;
+* the **User information** page, where you can visualise the resournces consumed by yout CSC project and the Project Identifier.

+### Browser page

-In this page you can :
+In this view you can :

-* view all **the  buckets available in your CSC project**, in which you can store encrypted sensitive data.
+* view all **the  buckets available in your CSC project**, in which you can store encrypted data.
 The buckets can be created, downloaded, deleted or shared, using the appropriate icons.
 Note: SD Connect displays also all the data uploaded in Allas using CSC interfaces for non sensitive data management.

 *  **list and select your CSC project** from the drop down menu bar (top left corner) to visualize buckets belonging to a specific CSC project;